Fisherman Spotlight: Jeremy Brown

 Jeremy winters in Bellingham, Washington, where his wife is an acupuncturist and he personally delivers his fish to numerous chefs in the area, such as Blaine Wetzel at The Willows on Lummi Island, one of the world’s premier restaurants.

 His favorite dishes are Kazu black cod and gravlax.
 “It has to be with our Alaska Gold Brand™ coho salmon fillets.
-Coho’s perfect for gravlax and our line-caught wild coho salmon’s the best out there.”
+Coho’s perfect for gravlax and our coho’s the best out there.”